marilevay/drop_simulations/README.md

 ## Running Single Simulations

 For individual simulations, use the [drop_simulations_singular.ipynb](https://github.com/Katiekuehr/Drop_Simulations/blob/main/drop_simulations_singular.ipynb).
 The simulations will be run in a Jupyter Notebook.
-Plots and videos will not be automatically saved but require manual downloading.
+Plots and videos will not be automatically saved and require manual downloading.

 In the "user input" section, adjust the physical constants as desired:
 - **$\rho$** = fluid density